andy29485/some_game/ideas.md

 action is completed to perform a new action.
 Recovery time is measured in essentially the same way as charge time [specific when viewed from overworld, simplified when displayed in battle], with the only exception being that there is no instantaneous speed for recovery.
-The recovery times are as follows:
+[Bill Note: It may be interesting to have skills that posses an instant recovery time, but a non-negligible charge time - possible setup for combos?
+E.G. a damage amp spell with 6 sec charge and 0 recovery leads immediately into damage spells) The recovery times are as follows:
 - **Short**: 0-2 seconds
 - **Medium**: 2-4 seconds
 - **Long**: 4-6 seconds